Andrej Perc is a founder and managing partner of Creatim. His articles reflect the expertise and skills of the entire team.

 Website purpose and goals

 Let’s dive into the website’s role in the overall marketing strategy of your brand.
-What must be achieved for the project to be successful?
+What must come about for the project to be successful?
 How will you measure success?

-This is just a small fraction of questions that have to be answered to give you a clear picture of what you are trying to achieve.
+The examples above are just a small fraction of questions that you need to have answered to give you a clear picture of what you are trying to achieve.

 And most importantly - who is entitled to answer such questions?